michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0130.md

 - n: an occurrence of thorough mixing
 - n: a new word formed by joining two others and combining their meanings
 ### Family
-blend: blended, blender, blending, blends+;blended: unblended;blender: blenders;blending: blendings
+- blend: blended, blender, blending, blends+
+- blended: unblended
+- blender: blenders
+- blending: blendings
 ### Examples
 - Wine varieties—Chardonnay, Pinot Grigio and a red blend—were chosen because of their popularity with women.
 - Secret Service agents are now sprinkled throughout the property, at night blending into the shrubbery along the grounds.